How to Detect Fake Location in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Fake Location on iOS apps using Appdome
+How to Implement Detect Fake Location in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Detect Fake Location without an SDK or gateway: